ashafer01/python-datapath/REFERENCE.md

 * the path part just before an iteration point must refer to a list for `[]` and a dict for `*`-keys
-* each yielded value is a tuple (path, value); paths will be resolved with specific indexes placed into all empty square brackets and specific keys replacing `*`-keys
+* each yielded value is a tuple (path, value); paths will be resolved with specific indexes placed into all empty square brackets / ranges, and specific keys replacing `*`-keys
 * `default` passes through to leaf `get()` calls
 * raises `PathLookupError` if a collection before an iteration point is not found, or an intermediate element leading to a collection is not found